 How do members record and report the exchanges?

 Receivers are responsible for then reporting exchange information in a timely manner--within 48 hours.
 The giver and receiver agree upon the exchange time, rounded up to the nearest ¼ hour.
 Information to be included in the “report”:

-There are four ways for Receivers to report exchanges.:
+There are three ways for Receivers to report exchanges.:

 With the online database, members are able to input and confirm exchanges and account balances directly on the Troy Shares website.
 Once an exchange is entered the giver and receiver both receive an email of the exchange and their resulting balances.

 Do I have to live in Troy to join?

 If you live outside of Troy, you are welcome to join, however the distance may limit your exchanges.
 We hope to see Troy Shares grow in size and participation such that members will find a satisfactory variety of offers and requests in their own neighborhoods.
 We also hope others will replicate the time bank model in other parts the Capital Region, creating the potential to link local time banks.

 What about safety?

 Each Troy Shares member is responsible for determining whether s/he is comfortable interacting with another member.
 We encourage members to meet other members in a public location (such as at one of our skill shares) prior to meeting privately.
 Members must make references and credentials available upon request by another member.
 We encourage members to check references of other members, especially for highly specialized and/or sensitive services such as childcare.

 May minors join Troy Shares?